 The campus radio station at West Chester University offers experience in all phases of radio broadcasting, from on-air activities to radio production, management, and advertising.
 Operated entirely by students, WCUR offers practical work opportunities in a learning atmosphere.
 WCUR has been rated as one of 50 Top Best College Radio Stations, by BestColleges.com, www.bestcolleges.com.
-Contact: Dr. Art Smith, <a href="maintage-assumption-assumptio
+Contact: Dr. Philip Thompsen, pthompsen@wcupa.edu.